How to Prepare Images For a Training Dataset?

-Several tips for image data preparation for building your own AI & Machine Learning models.
+Several useful tips for image data preparation when building your own machine learning models for visual artificial intelligence solution.

 Michal Lukáč, Ximilar